CHINA'S INFLUENCE IN THE BALTICS Vice Speaker of Estonian Parliament Is An Avid Advocate for Beijing's Political Agenda

 Through an intermediary, Tarmo Kõuts, a long-time employee of Tallinn University of Technology, established a relationship with the Intelligence Bureau of the Joint Staff of the Central Military Commission of the People's Republic of China, commonly known as Chinese military intelligence.

 Although the Chinese military intelligence officers initially presented themselves as employees of a Chinese think tank, their true nature and connection to intelligence activities became apparent fairly quickly.
 Kõuts met with Chinese military intelligence representatives in various Asian countries.
-However, Kõuts did not manage to disclose any state secrets to Chinese military intelligence.
+However, Kõuts did not manage to disclose any state secrets to China.

 What makes the recent visit of the Estonian deputies to China even more noteworthy, was that they were briefed of the similar earlier scandal in Latvia and about the risks that emerged with the Latvian case in January this year.